cucuwritescode/vocal-harmony-transcriber/README.md

-# Vocal Harmony Transcriber
+# Vocal Harmony Transcriber (VHT)

 ## Motivation
 This project comes from my obsession with vocal harmony.
 Recently, I’ve been listening to the Everly Brothers and Guillaume de Machaut interchangeably, both transcribing their arrangements and recording them by ear.

-I thought it would be interesting to create a tool that could *join me* in that process.
+I thought it would be interesting to create a tool that could join me in that process.
 The goal is to have a computer assist in transcribing and notating two-part vocal harmonies, whether they’re 1960s close duets or medieval polyphony.

 ---